webplatform/docs/concepts/programming/programming_basics/index.md

 </script>
 </source>

-You can access each of the values with the '''array''' counter, which is the index number in the array—think of it as being like looking up chapters in a book.
+You can access each of the values with the '''array''' counter, which is the index number in the array -— think of it as being like looking up chapters in a book.
 The syntax is <code>arrayname[index]</code>.
 So for example <code>pets[1]</code> would give you the string “Polly”.
 But wait!
 I hear you ask—shouldn’t it be <code>pets[2]</code> for Polly, given that it is the '''second''' value in the array? '''No'''—the counter is not 2, as computers start counting at 0, not at 1!
 This is a very common cause of confusion and errors.

 Arrays automatically get a special information source for you: <code>length</code>.
 If you check the value of <code>pets.length</code> you will get 3 as there are 3 items in this array.